samuelbalogh/CodeClub2020Dec/python-cheatsheet.md

 We write functions to be able to **re-use our code** - we don't like copy-pasting a lot.

-A function definition looks like the following:
+A function definition can look like the following:

 ```
 def calculate_the_meaning_of_life(arg):